 We have created a Quick Reference Guide of all the virtual visit tariff codes.
 You can download it here.

-In support of the vaccine roll out, the Minister of Health has announced a temporary tariff for the administration of the Astra-Zeneca vaccine.
-This tariff must be submitted to MHSAL within two business days of service delivery.
+In support of the vaccine roll out, Manitoba Health has announced temporary tariffs for the administration of the COVID-19 vaccines.
+The tariffs must be submitted to MHSAL within two business days of service delivery.

 - Injection of the vaccine,